jinhyu2357/jinhyu2357/README.md

 # 💫 About Me:
-I mainly make math videos using manim. helper : kermag (a little)
+I mainly make math videos using manim.

 ## 🌐 Socials: